alteran-dev/alteran/docs/SECRET_ROTATION.md

    - MST must be rebuilt

 5. **Update DID document** (if using did:web):
-   - Update the signing key in your DID document
+   - Ensure your PLC operation or did:web document advertises `verificationMethods.atproto` as the did:key derived from the new REPO_SIGNING_KEY.
-   - Publish to `/.well-known/did.json`
+   - Publish to `/.well-known/did.json` if using did:web.

 6. **Verify**:
    ```bash